signet-framework/case-study/pages/case-study/design-decisions/dedicated-broker.md

 ## Built to Scale

-Throughout the analysis of various tradeoffs, a recurring theme emerges: a dedicated broker offers smoother integration of contract testing-specific features, albeit at the expense of managing an additional component in the existing infrastructure.
+Throughout the analysis of various trade-offs, a recurring theme emerges: a dedicated broker offers smoother integration of contract testing-specific features, albeit at the expense of managing an additional component in the existing infrastructure.
 Ultimately, we decided that while an online version control system like Github may be preferable as a short-term solution, a dedicated broker becomes increasingly advantageous as Signet expands its feature set.

 [^1]: Other contract testing frameworks (*Karate* and *Specmatic*) have implemented this approach and use Github as their central contract repository.